jlinoff/pam/README.md

 > Note that the fields are completely customizable.
 You can have as many as you want.
 > Fields are added, modified and deleted by the "Edit" option.

-In addition to the cliboard icon there is another icon that looks like an eye
+In addition to the clipboard icon there is another icon that looks like an eye
 <img src="www/help/eye.svg" height="32" width="32" alt="eye"/>.
 that shows up for password field.
 If you click or tap it, the